TPIsoftwareOSPO/quickstart/README.md

           - myapp.jar
     ```

-Double-click the dgrkt portable executable or run `dgrkt up` in your current directory's terminal.
+Double-click the quickstart portable executable or run `quickstart up` in your current directory's terminal.

 #### Example 2: Portable Elasticsearch and Kibana Set

-Here's an example of how you might configure `dgrkt` to start Elasticsearch and Kibana,
+Here's an example of how you might configure `quickstart` to start Elasticsearch and Kibana,
 with proper health checks and dependencies:

 **Prerequisite**